 Consequently, they tend to lower their expectations of what they may consider a satisfactory experience.

 In contrast, online consumers are less patient.
 Indeed, a recent study concluded that a 10-second wait for a page to load causes half of the consumers to give up and leave.
+It’s no wonder why many business owners decide to find the best answering services that will help keep their customer’s satisfaction as high as possible.

 Microsoft has determined that websites can start to lose traffic to competitors in 250 milliseconds.
 We can thus conclude that people tend to expect more of and will not accept a poor digital customer experience.